 Once you have prepared your data, create a new chart in Datawrapper.
 You can do so by going to our homepage and clicking on the "Start creating" button.
 In Step 1: Upload, copy & paste your dataset or upload it as a .csv or as a Google or Excel Spreadsheet.
 After pasting the data into Datawrapper, the text field on the right will look like this:

 roceed" at the bottom right to go to the next step:

 In the second step, you can check if your dataset was imported correctly and make changes to it - if necessary.
 If you did not upload a header row, you have to untick "First row as label" to avoid losing your first row of data.
 Always remember to do this if you don't have descriptive row and column headers.

 In step 2, your data should automatically be converted to rows and columns, like the figure below.
 You can see that Datawrapper correctly recognized your numbers as numbers (and not as text or dates) because they are colored in blue and are right-aligned.
 To learn more about the Datawrapper's automatic recognition of data formats, visit this article.

 Click on "Proceed" at the bottom left to go to Step 3: Visualize:

-You will now see a pie chart, without a title, descriptions or customized colors.
-Maybe you want to further refine, annotate & define this chart.
+Your data should now automatically be displayed as a pie chart but without a title, description or customized colors.
+The next step would be to further refine, annotate & define this chart.

-We cover this in a separate short tutorial found here
+We cover this in a separate tutorial which you can read here